Business insights and impact on the UK economy: 5 March 2026

 The BICS is voluntary, and the results are official statistics in development.
 More information is available in our Guide to official statistics in development.

-The results are based on responses from the voluntary fortnightly BICS, which captures businesses' views on financial performance, workforce, prices, trade and business resilience.
-The Wave 110 survey was live for the period 3 to 16 June 2024.
-For full details of the survey questions used, see our Business Insights and Conditions Survey questions: 3 June to 16 June 2024 article.
+The results are based on responses from the voluntary fortnightly BICS, which captures businesses' views on financial performance, workforce, prices, trade, and business resilience.
+The Wave 151 survey was live for the period 16 February to 1 March 2026.
+For full details of the survey questions used, see our Business Insights and Conditions Survey questions: 16 February to 1 March 2026 article.

 Coverage